Pumpkin Chocolate Chip Cookies are perfectly spiced, loaded with chocolate chips, and delightfully soft, yet chewy.

-While these pumpkin chocolate chip cookies make a perfect treat to enjoy with a pumpkin spice latte, I say they are worth enjoying year-round!
+While these pumpkin chocolate chip cookies make a cozy fall treat and pair especially well with a pumpkin spice latte, they are worth enjoying year-round!

 Notes on Ingredients & Substitutions

 - Pumpkin Puree: Be sure to use 100% pumpkin puree NOT pumpkin pie filling.

 - Sugar: These pumpkin cookies use both granulated sugar and brown sugar.
 The combination of the two sugars will yield a cookie that is both soft and chewy.

 - Spices: Homemade pumpkin pie spice gives these cookies the perfect amount of pumpkin spice flavor.

 - Butter: For best results, use softened, unsalted butter for these pumpkin cookies.

 - Egg: Just like butter, be sure your egg is at room temperature before making your cookie batter.

 - Flour: I have made this recipe using all-purpose flour, whole white wheat flour, and a 1:1 gluten-free flour blend, all yielding delicious cookies.

 - Chocolate Chips: Semi-sweet, dark, milk, or even white chocolate chips all taste delicious in these pumpkin chocolate chip cookies.
 You can use either mini chocolate chips as pictured or regular-sized chocolate chips.